jdalbey/EasyAuth/README.md

  - Automatically finds QR codes displayed on the screen.
 No need to scan QR codes with your phone.
  - QR codes can be read from an image file.
  - Generates Time-based One-time Passwords from your secret keys.
- - Accounts are displayed in a scrollable list with a search feature.
+ - The vault is displayed as a scrollable list with a search feature.
+ - Website icons are displayed for easily identifying each entry.
  - The list can be sorted alphabetically, by usage frequency, or by most recently used.
  - The list can be manually reordered to achieve a custom ordering.
  - Vault entries can be displayed as QR codes for migration to other applications.
  - Export and Import vault to plain-text JSON file or otpauth URI format.
  - Familiar easy-to-navigate desktop GUI.
- - Automatically finds favicons for many sites that offer TOTP verification.
  - GUI includes light and dark themes.
  - Preferences dialog has useful customization settings.
  - Verifying with TOTP in three easy steps:
    1. Open the application.
-   2. Click the TOTP code for the account you are logging in to.
+   2. Click the TOTP code for the website you are logging in to.
    3. Paste into verification form.

    No text messages to your phone, no email to check.
 Quick and hassle-free.